robpieke/advent2023/README.md

 ### Day 12 - Ruby

 This was another great-fit day.
 Ruby makes it easy to work with regular expressions, and has awesome support for wrangling arrays.
 I was able to easily express my solution to the first part of this puzzle with nice concise code.

+### Day 24 - Python

+As a Christmas present to myself, I finally allowed myself to use Python.
+I use this for ~25% of my professional programming, so it was very comfortable for me to just dive in and try to tackle the logic/math of the puzzle instead of trying to figure out the language oddities.